johnnycalderon86/EAGLE/README.md

 > We are situated everywhere in the world as you can see from our app.
 > Our opening times are the same at every location globally.
 > We are open 24/7.
+> At all times you sould be able to get hold of our help desk!
+> :EMOJICODE:@octocat :+1: This PR looks great - it's ready to merge! :shipit: